-The Victorian Bar Professional Standards Scheme (the VBPSS) is a scheme under the Professional Standards Act 2003 (Vic) (the Act).
-The current VBPSS commenced on 1 July 2019.
+The Victorian Bar Professional Standards Scheme (the Scheme) is a scheme under the Professional Standards Act 2003 (Vic) (the Act).
+The current Scheme commenced on 1 July 2019.

 Operating under a Professional Standards Scheme binds the Victorian Bar to monitoring, enforcing and improving the professional standards of its members, and protecting consumers of the professional services performed by its members.
-Consistent with the Professional Standards Act 2003, this includes:
+Consistent with the Professional Standards Act 2003 (the Act), this includes:

-If a Victorian barrister is participating in the VBPSS, his or her profile must state “Liability limited by a scheme approved under Professional Standards legislation.”
-A register of Victorian Bar members to whom the scheme applies is also maintained by the Bar.
+If a Victorian barrister is participating in the Scheme, his or her profile must state “Liability limited by a scheme approved under Professional Standards legislation.”
+A register of Victorian Bar members to whom the Scheme applies is also maintained by the Bar.
 The Professional Standards Councils have prepared a disclosure factsheet outlining the statutory obligations that participating members have regarding disclosure of limited liability.

 More information about the Scheme is available below:

 The Act confers on the Bar a discretionary authority to grant higher caps upon application by Scheme members.

 Scheme participants may apply for an exemption from the Bar's Scheme by making an exemption application.